 Unless you have already been told by a native English speaker from the UK, US, Australia, etc. that your article usage is solid, find someone from one of those places, and ask them to check just your articles.
 Even if you don’t have much money, you can find a cheap tutor online.
 A native speaker will be able to tell instantaneously whether something is amiss in a way that non-native teachers often cannot.

 If you’re not sure how well you know your articles, you can test yourself here.

 7) You have trouble with common tenses

-It is not enough to know how common tenses are formed, or to be able to recite rules for how they are used—you must be able to apply your knowledge, under pressure, in a novel situation.
+It is not enough to know how common tenses are formed, or to be able to recite rules for how they are used—you must be able to apply your knowledge, under pressure, in an unfamiliar situation.